ruanluyu/ruanluyu.github.io/products/PixelsWorld/docs/contents/GLSL/LinkParameters.md

-#Link parameters
+# Link Parameters
 ---
-The outside parameters are provided for you to do some animation.
+Using external parameters, animations can be set up.
 <br>
 ![Parameters](parameters.png)

-As you can see, there are 7 types of parameters are provided.
+There are currently 7 types of parameters available for animations:
 - Sliders
 - Angles
 - Points